SignalIO-Team/docs/docs/index.md

 ![image](SignalIO-Simplify.png)

-This utility allows to upload new firmware and print debugging information into serial monitor.
+This utility allows you to upload new firmware and print debugging information into serial monitor.
 Firmware folder stores firmware.bin (can be redefined in config file) image, data folder stores spiffs.bin (can be redefined in config file) image and config folder stores config.json file.
 JSON Config structure:

 ```json